Ini Archibong: Awards and exhibitions

 A collaboration between Archibong and Tsugaru Nuri Japanese lacquerware was unveiled at an exhibition called Craft x Tech Tohoku Project at Kudan House in Tokyo (2024).
 Described as a "musical instrument in the form of a large organic pod-shaped sculpture ... [that] emits otherworldly electronic sounds when human hands hover above its lacquered surfaces", the piece and the exhibition itself seeks to marry heritage master-crafts techniques with contemporary technology.
 The show was curated by Maria Cristina Didero, and also included works by Sabine Marcelis, Studio Swine, Yoichi Ochiai, Michael Young, and Hideki Yoshimoto.
 The work was also exhibited at Design Miami Art Basel and in the Prince Consort Gallery of the V&A London.

-Writing

-The New York Times published an essay by Archibong titled Ini Archibong: What We Believe About Storytelling in 2021.
-The essay is part of a series called The Big Ideas: What Do We Believe, which also includes essays by Agnes Callard, Garry Kasparov, T.M.
-Luhrmann, Harry Reid, and Carlo Rovelli, among others.
-This work was later published in a compendium titled Question Everything: A Stone Reader.